lyang420/lyang420/README.md

 I am currently a junior at the University of Maryland, College Park.

-Interested in learning more about software development lifecycle and computer network security.
+Interested in learning more about the software development lifecycle and computer network security.

 I may leave the odd project here from time to time; find me on [LinkedIn](https://linkedin.com/in/lucas-yang/), or email me for access to private repositories.